mtsavage/ColorReport/README.md

 ![](img/water_depth.jpg)

-Fig1.
+Fig 1.
 Notice how the blue in the lake goes from light to dark- dark symbolizing deep water, and light symbolizing shallow water.

 ------

 ## **Hue**